j3soon/Allegro5OOPTemplate/README.md

 ### Mini Project 2 & Final

+- **Mini Project 2**: My mouse cursor seems to have a offset between the screen coordinate and the window coordinate.

+  That's because your screen resolution is too low.
+Try lower the resolution or use hotkeys instead.

+- **Mini Project 2**: There seems to be multiple cheat codes.

+  Yes.
+That's because it's a bug in TAs code...
+You can use any of them to demo and get the score.

 - **Mini Project 2**: Can we use Code::Blocks or other IDEs to compile the project?

   Yes.
 Although the video shows it in Visual Studio, but using Code::Blocks, XCode, Dev-Cpp or other IDEs are also OK.
 You can even compile it directly through `g++` or by Makefile.